dogweather/forkful/content/en/kotlin/strings/searching-and-replacing-text.md

 weight: 10
 ---

-## What & Why?
-Searching and replacing text is like playing hide and seek with strings, then swapping the hider with someone else.
-It's a common programming task, vital for tasks like bulk editing, data sanitization, and automating the boring stuff.

 ## How to:
 Kotlin simplifies text manipulation through its standard library.
 Below, see how you use `replace` to swap out words.